W. N. T. Beckett: World War II

-Prior to the announcement of the Second World War, Beckett had spent time honing his skills with the Senior Officers Technical Course and Senior Officers War Course.

-In January 1939, Beckett was appointed Captain of Dockyard, Deputy Superintendent and King's Harbour Master of HMNB Devonport (HMS Drake).

-This was an unusual job for a junior Captain, but one to which Beckett was well fitted.

-Beckett was a seadog, and was not happy to be serving on land.
-When the opportunity of the Captaincy of the York-class heavy cruiser Exeter became available, Beckett jumped at the opportunity.
+Prior to the Second World War, Beckett went through the Senior Officers Technical Course and Senior Officers War Course, briefly had command of the 7th Destroyer Flotilla, then command of the light cruiser Gloucester for trials.
+In January 1939 he was appointed Captain of the Dockyard, Deputy Superintendent and King's Harbour Master of HMNB Devonport.
+When offered command of the York-class heavy cruiser Exeter became available, Beckett jumped at the opportunity.
 She was receiving an extensive refit at Devonport Dockyard following her participation in the Battle of the River Plate.
 Beckett was appointed captain of the Exeter during her refit and supervised the whole process.

 Death

 During this time Beckett's health began to fail, partially due to the heavy workload entailed in running a dockyard in time of war, and the stress of refitting Exeter, but also due to injuries he had sustained earlier in his career.

 During his time on the Dwina River in North Russia, he had been exposed to poison gas, that had caused damage to his chest and lungs, and while in CMB's he had received shrapnel in his left knee.
 These wounds, particularly his chest, finally took their toll on him and he was sent to have chest X-rays.
 After a month of ill-health, through which he persevered at the dockyard, Beckett left on Friday, 7 March 1941, for the last time.
+He died in Saltash Hospital on 10 March after an operation.